Kevin McGarry (actor): Film and television

+Personal life

 McGarry confirmed beginning a relationship with When Calls the Heart co-star Kayla Wallace in 2020.
 The couple announced their engagement in 2022 and their marriage in 2024.
 Kevin McGarry and Kayla Wallace have appeared together in Hallmark Channel’s When Calls the Heart, Feeling Butterflies, and My Grown-Up Christmas List.
 On November 11, 2025 the couple shared that they were expecting their first baby.
+On May 10, 2026 the couple announced via instagram the arrival of their first child.